PimWagemans09/FWLedMatrixLib/README.md

 ### Controlling a game

-Conway's game of life doesn't have any controls
+Conway's game of life doesn't have any controls.

-Games can be controlled using `fw_led_matrix::LedMatrix::game_control()`
+Games can be controlled using `fw_led_matrix::LedMatrix::game_control()`.

 What param to pass into `game_control` depends on the game that's being played.